apisec-inc/documentation/docs/ProjectDashboard.md

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/166120371-157830ab-e3da-4a32-a70d-ca86423b7f94.png"/>

 #### **4.1.3.
 Initiate a Scan**
-The important feature on the 'Demo' page is the 'Scan'.
+The important feature on the 'Project' page is the 'Scan'.
 You can initiate a Scan on the current Project by clicking on the blue tile on the right of the page.

 Before initiating a Scan, a user needs to do quick configurations, which include:

-- **Profile**: select the environment and profile to run the Scan on. (more details in chapter 9)
+- **Profile**: select the environment and profile to run the Scan on. (more details in chapter 4.2.3.)
 - **Scanner**: select a Public or Private Scanner.
 - **Categories**: select the Security Category(s) to test against the API. (more details in chapter 9)